jojobear13/shinpokered/README.md

 v1.25.0
 - Game Boy Printer functions have been added, and they can be accessed from the normal PC
 - Fixed a bug where the no-battle bit in Mt.
 Moon area 3 won't clear if using dig/teleport/escape rope
+- Fixed a vanilla bug involving minor text box flicker when a pokemon learns a move after evolving
 - Enhanced GBC color has been added to the extra options menu that colorizes the overworld to a further degree
 - Game now keeps the status of the gamma shader with the save on file
 - Fixed a bug in Rocket Hideout 1 map where a SFX plays every time the map loads